RamiPwn/soc-lotl-lab/setup/wazuh.md

 Get-Service WazuhSvc
 ```

-The endpoint should then appear in the Wazuh dashboard.
+The Windows endpoint should then appear as active in the Wazuh dashboard.

 ![Wazuh Agents](../assets/wazuh-agents.png)